 Venture capital firm Canopy launched a $50 million venture fund targeting growth stage companies that provide value in the cannabis supply chain.

-iAnthus Capital Holdings Inc(OTC:ITHUF) closed its acquisition of New York-based Citiva Medical and Citiva USA for approximately $18 million.
+iAnthus Capital Holdings IncITHUF closed its acquisition of New York-based Citiva Medical and Citiva USA for approximately $18 million.
 The purchase provides access to New York State’s colossal population of 20 million people.